flobee/gitea-installer/README.md

 Read all infomations of the output befor you go on to avoid problems.

-The scripts should be run under `root` and will setup needed path and rights and switch the user when needed for setup/configure the frontend (gitea frontend) with furhter details.
+The scripts must run under `root` and will setup needed path and rights and switch the user when needed for setup/configure the frontend (gitea frontend) with furhter details.